nadhirahsya/ekumsver3/README.md

 # ekumsver3
 E-Kolej UTeM Management System version 3

+This is the coding used in Presentation FYP2

 Updated DB with Malaysia Timing
 Staff Dashboard with overview of hostel application, assignment status and quick button Student Dashboard with annoucement about duration of the application and important things before apply